 According to the Canadian Grain Commission, Canada produced 2.3 million tonnes of lentils in 2022, marking a 43.3% increase from 2021.
 In India, the ICAR–Indian Institute of Pulses Research reported 1.28 million tonnes of lentil production in 2022, cultivated across 1.42 million hectares, with an average yield of 904 kg/ha.

-4. Green Beans (Moong Beans)
+4. Green Gram (Moong Beans)

-Green beans are a popular pulse from the bean family.
+Green gram is a popular pulse from the bean family.
 This versatile vegetable is distinguished by its long, slender shape and bright green color.
-Green beans are widely cultivated and used in a variety of cuisines around the world and can be used raw or cooked, making them a versatile ingredient in salads, stir-fries, casseroles, soups, and other dishes.
-Green beans, with their tender, crisp texture and mild, slightly sweet flavor, make an excellent addition to many dishes.
+They are widely cultivated and used in a variety of cuisines around the world and can be used raw or cooked, making them a versatile ingredient in salads, stir-fries, casseroles, soups, and other dishes.
+Green grams, with their tender, crisp texture and mild, slightly sweet flavor, make an excellent addition to many dishes.
 Apart from their food uses, these beans are extremely nutritious and provide numerous health benefits.
 They are low in calories and fat, but high in essential nutrients such as dietary fiber, vitamins A, C, and K, as well as minerals like manganese and potassium.
 They contain dietary fiber, which aids digestion, promotes bowel regularity, and helps people maintain a healthy weight.
 These beans are also high in antioxidants, which protect cells from oxidative stress and thus promote overall health.

-China is the world’s largest producer of green beans due to its vast agricultural system and favorable growing conditions, which allow for significant green bean production.
+China is the world's largest producer of green gram due to its vast agricultural system and favorable growing conditions, which allow for significant green bean production.
 Other major green bean producers include India, Indonesia, Myanmar, and Turkey.
-These countries use their agricultural resources and expertise to grow and supply green beans to domestic and international markets, ensuring a consistent supply of this nutritious pulse.
-For instance, according to the World Vegetable Center, Jilin is China’s largest mungbean producer as the varieties grown in the region are well-known for their full grain and size, shiny green color, and superior nutritional and sprouting properties, Baicheng exports 70,000 tonnes of mungbean annually, with more than 50,000 tonnes of high-value, sprouting-quality beans.
+These countries use their agricultural resources and expertise to grow and supply green grams to domestic and international markets, ensuring a consistent supply of this nutritious pulse.
+For instance, according to the World Vegetable Center, Jilin is China's largest mungbean producer as the varieties grown in the region are well-known for their full grain and size, shiny green color, and superior nutritional and sprouting properties, Baicheng exports 70,000 tonnes of mungbean annually, with more than 50,000 tonnes of high-value, sprouting-quality beans.
 Additionally, according to the ICAR-Indian Institute of Pulses Research, Mungbean production in India reached 5.5 million hectares in 2022, resulting in 3.17 million tonnes at a productivity of 570 kg per hectare.

 5. Faba Beans